CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "ups_charges_multiplier": 2.5, // Optional field increasing or decreasing base gun UPS consumption (per shot) by multiplying by given value
-"reload_modifier": -10,        // Optional field increasing or decreasing base gun reload time in percent "min_str_required_mod": 14,    // Optional field increasing or decreasing minimum strength required to use gun
+"reload_modifier": -10,        // Optional field increasing or decreasing base gun reload time in percent "min_str_required_mod": 14,    // Optional field increasing or decreasing minimum strength required to use gun "aim_speed": 3,                // A measure of how quickly the player can aim, in moves per point of dispersion.
+"ammo_effects": [ "BEANBAG" ], // List of IDs of ammo_effect types
+"consume_chance": 5000,        // Odds against CONSUMABLE mod being destroyed when gun is fired (default 1 in 10000) "consume_divisor": 10,         // Divide damage against mod by this amount (default 1)
+"handling_modifier": 4,        // Improve gun handling.
+For example a forward grip might have 6, a bipod 18 "mode_modifier": [ [ "AUTO", "auto", 4 ] ], // Modify firing modes of the gun, to give AUTO or REACH for example
 ```

 Alternately, every item (book, tool, armor, even food) can be used as a gunmod if it has gunmod_data:
 ```
 "type": "TOOL",       // Or any other item type